 He was also voted the 1988 PFA Players’ Player of the Year.
-Both as a player, and since retiring, Barnes has been a vocal voice on issues such as racism and discrimination, appearing regularly at rallies and, most recently, as a guest on BBC One’s political affairs programme Question Time.
+Both as a player, and since retiring, Barnes has been a vocal voice on issues such as racism and discrimination, appearing regularly at rallies and as a guest on BBC One’s political affairs programme Question Time.

 Hope Powell (1966-)

-The 52-year-old is currently manager of Brighton Women in the FA WSL, but is perhaps best-known for her tenure the first female and black manager of any England national team.
+The 55 year old is currently manager of Brighton Women in the Barclays Women's Super League, but is perhaps best-known for her tenure the first female and Black manager of any England national team.